Patti Mayor

 Patti Mayor (born Martha Ann Mayor) was an artist born in Preston, England, in 1872.
 Mayor’s work predominantly takes the form of painted portraits, and she is known for her works’ particular focus on working class figures who were local to Preston.
 Her paintings are currently held in various galleries in the North West of England, including: Harris Museum and Art Gallery, Preston; Grundy Art Gallery, Blackpool; and Gallery Oldham, Greater Manchester.

 Early life

 Patti Mayor grew up in Preston, in the North West of England.
 She attended the Slade School of Fine Art at University College London, which was one of the most prestigious British art schools at the time.

-Career and Art Style
+Career

 Following her time at the Slade School of Fine Art, Mayor returned to Preston where she focused her work around portraits of working class figures from her hometown.
 In particular, her paintings showed people in their work clothing, at work, and going about their everyday lives.
 Most of the sitters in her portraits are unnamed and remain unidentified.

-Political Views
+Political views

 Mayor was a known suffragette.
 This is a stance that is demonstrated through her paintings that depict working women.
 One such painting, The Half-Timer, was carried at the Women’s Sunday suffragette march in London in 1908 as a representation of working women’s contributions to British society.